 Collinear Wire Antenna

-This write up shown here shows a collinear antenna made from copper wire which is intended to be used with WiFi signals.
-To use with ADS-B, the antenna lengths can be recalculated for 1090MHz using the equations on that page.
+The write up shown here shows a collinear antenna made from copper wire which is intended to be used with WiFi signals.
+To use with ADS-B, the antenna lengths can be recalculated for 1090MHz using the equations given on that page.

 Wine Cork Dipole Antenna